roytrust/programming/security.md

 ### OpenID Connect (OIDC)
 * A layer on top of the OAuth2 to provide information in a standard format to applications about the idenity of an authenticated user.
 This provided a solution for applications for user authentication as well as API authorization.
+* **ID Token** - A token used to convey claims about an authentication event and an authenticated user to a relying party.
+* **UserInfo Endpoint** - Returns claims about an authenticated user.
+Calling the endpoint requires an access token, and the claims returned are governed by the access token.

+#### Roles
+* **End User** - A subject to be authenticated.
+* **OpenID Provider (OP)** - An OAuth 2 authorization server that implements OIDC and can authenticate a user and return claims about the anthenticated user and the authentication event to a relying party (application).
+* **Relying Party (RP)** - An OAuth 2 client which delegates user authentication to an OpenID Provider and requests claims about the user from the OpenID Provider.
+Generally application.